Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

 where $g^0$ is the starting point of $g$, and the infimum is over all geodesics $g$ along direction 0 starting at rational times.
 The limit exists and is a geodesic by geodesic compactness, and has direction zero due to geodesic ordering.
+The geodesic $g_p^+$ is defined by changing the infimum to a supremum.

 Part (2) is proved in Theorem \ref{thm:longgeo}.
-Part (3) follows from Theorem \ref{thm:geotree} by considering the restrictions of $g$ and $g'$ to intervals $[t'',\infty)$ for rational $t'' > t$.
-The final claim follows from continuity. \end{proof}
+Part (3) follows from Theorem \ref{thm:geotree} by considering the restrictions of $g$ and $g'$ to intervals $[t'',\infty)$ for rational $t'' > t$ and using continuity.